microsoft/pyright/README.md

 Pyright is a work in progress.
 The following functionality is not yet finished.
 If you would like to contribute to any of these areas, contact the maintainers of the repo.

 * Address the many TODO comments in the code
+* Provide switch that reports circular import dependencies
 * Provide switch that makes Optional strict
 * Provide switch that treats instance variables and methods that begin with underscore as private
-* Synthesize TypeVar param and return types for lambdas where possible
 * Validate that overridden methods in subclass have same signature as base class methods
-* Add support for type hints on var-arg parameters
 * Add support for f-strings
-* Provide switch that reports circular import dependencies
 * Add numeric codes to diagnostics and a configuration mechanism for disabling errors by code
+* Synthesize TypeVar param and return types for lambdas where possible

 ## Contributing